SSC-2017/labs/materials/week-07.md

 ### Problems: [here](http://www.cis.syr.edu/%7Ewedu/seed/Labs/Attacks_DNS/DNS.pdf)

 For this lab students can work alone or in group of 2 to 3 students.
+DEADLINE 13 Nov.
+11:59 PM

+This lab should contain a more detailed LAB REPORT and should cover the following(see section 4 from lab description):

+Design: The design of your attack, including strategies that you used and tools that you used.
+Observation: Do you succeeded?
+Why not?
+What do you expect to see? etc..
+Explanation: You need to document by searching on Internet or from your experiments why your attack works or why not.

 ### Resources